 Is it possible to find happiness in a marriage easily or is it an uphill task?
 This seems to be everybody’s dilemma, whether married or not.

 Yes, I’d say finding happiness in a marriage or any relationship for that matter is possible.
 However, whether it is easy or difficult depends on your attitude and actions.

-I best thought to write a post about my convictions and answer the popular question, which I’ve so often heard people ask – how to find happiness in my marriage.
+I best thought to write a post about my convictions and answer the popular question, which I’ve so often heard people ask – what are the secrets to find happiness in my marriage?